molevol-ub/Dysdera_silvatica_genome/README.md

 Jose Francisco Sánchez-Herrero, Cristina Frías-López, Paula Escuer, Silvia Hinojosa-Alvarez, Miquel A Arnedo, Alejandro Sánchez-Gracia, Julio Rozas
 GigaScience, Volume 8, Issue 8, August 2019, giz099, https://doi.org/10.1093/gigascience/giz099

+# Additional information
+There is additional information regarding this publication and draft reference genome that you would be able to find here:

+- NGS raw data file (NCBI BioProject entry): https://www.ncbi.nlm.nih.gov/bioproject/PRJNA475203

+- Genome fasta file (NCBI Assembly entry): https://www.ncbi.nlm.nih.gov/assembly/GCA_006491805.1

+- Annotation and other supporting information (GigaScience Database Entry): http://gigadb.org/dataset/100628

+## Note on GigaScience DB entry
+Within the supporting data available in GigaScience database you should be able to find:

+- annotation_Dsilvatica.gff.tar.gz  -  Genome Feature Format (GFF) file containing coding gene annotations
+- annotation_Dsilvatica-proteins.fasta  -  Protein Coding gene translated sequences (fasta format)
+- annotation_Dsilvatica-transcripts.fasta  -  Proteing Coding gene nucleotide sequences (fasta format)
+- Dsilvatica_refGuided_transcriptome.fasta  -  Reference guided transcriptome assembly (fasta format)
+- Dsilvatica_repeats.gff.tar.gz  -  Repeat annotations (txt format)
+- Dsilvatica_repeats-lib.fasta  -  Repeat families (fasta format)
+- seqs2discard.txt  -  Sequences discarded from the original draft while uploading to NCBI (txt format)

+## Concerns about the data

+We have noticed that there is an incongruency in fasta name headers between the NCBI Genbank genome fasta version and the GFF file we provided within the GigaScience DB making this annotation useless.
+Then, it is mandatory to generate a name conversion before any further analysis are processed.

+We propose this command but many others might be available.

+XX

+Additionally, during the uploading and validation into NCBI Genbank some sequences were discarded due to putative contaminations.
+This sequences are included in seqs2discard.txt file available within the GigaScience DB entry and so they should be discarded too from the GFF file provided there.

+Again, we propose this command to remove these entries from NCBI but some others might be available.

+XX

 # Documentation

 Some of this scripts are small and basic scripts that we basically collect here for the shake of reproducibility.
 Some others might contain more detailed algorithms.
 We briefly add a small piece of information on each one in the context of the process it was employed.